 |Summary of basic and additional CESG|

-|Family net income *||CESG rate on first $500 (or less) in contributions per year||CESG rate on contributions between $500 and $2,500 per year|
+|Family net income *||CESG rate on first $500 (or less) in contribution per year||CESG rate on contributions above $500 per year**|

 This grant is available to children born on or after January 1, 2004, whose families are eligible to receive the National Child Benefit Supplement.
-The Canada Learning Bond (CLB) can add up to $2,000 to your RESP per child.
+The The Canada Learning Bond (CLB) can add up to $2,000 to your RESP per child.

 We’ve provided answers to some of the most common questions people have about RESPs.
 Take a look below to find helpful information.